Travel & conservation company, since 1991

 Simon continues…

-Where to stay inside the Greater Kruger near Hoedspruit
+Where to stay in the Kruger to Canyons area

 Makanyi Lodge, Timbavati Private Nature Reserve

-Makanyi Lodge is an extremely luxurious lodge set in the south of the Timbavati, with excellent game-viewing throughout the year.
-Every attention to detail has been considered and every comfort provided.
+Makanyi Lodge is an extremely luxurious lodge set in south Timbavati, with excellent game viewing throughout the year.
+Every attention to detail has been considered, and every comfort provided.
 The outside shower is probably the best of many I have enjoyed, thanks to its views over the nearby waterhole.
-I departed knowing that I need to bring my wife here on my next visit, as she is very inclined towards safari chic.
+I departed knowing that I needed to bring my wife here on my next visit, as she is very inclined towards safari chic.

 Food and service were top drawer, as was the guiding.
 I shared game drives with a mad bunch who had adopted our guide Warren Jacobs, renaming him Woza, and the hilarious banter blended with the unparalleled wildlife viewing!